Marlin Model Golden 39A

 The Marlin 39A is the oldest and longest continuously produced shoulder firearm in the world.
 The current variation gold trigger lever-action .22 Caliber Golden 39A is produced by the Marlin Firearms Co. of New Haven, Connecticut.
 The Golden 39A was last constructed in Remington’s Marlin factory in Ilion, NY.
 Production ended with the bankruptcy and closing of the Remington Marlin factory closing and sale to Ruger in September, 2020.

 As of 2022, the 39A appears out of production.
 The Ruger company bought out the remaining Marlin production, but no new Marlin .22 cal rifles are currently available.
-The model 336 and the 1895 are now in North Carolina Ruger / Marlin factory production as of 2023.

 History

 The Golden Model 39A started life as the Marlin Model 1891, the first lever-action rifle ever chambered in .22LR and the magazine was loaded through a conventional side gate in the receiver.
 The tubular magazine was changed to front-loading with the Model 1892, due to the difficulties of receiver feeding the small rimfire round.
 The 1892 gave way to the takedown Model 1897, which became the Model 39 in 1921 and Model 39-A in 1939.
 The Golden Mountie Model 39A was introduced in 1954.
 The 39A was produced until 1983 when the current Golden 39A was introduced.
 Changes between models were so minimal the rifle is considered to have been continually produced to the same basic specifications for over 100 years.
 The Model 39-A did not have a cross hammer safety, whereas the current Golden Model 39A has had one since introduction in 1983.
 The Golden 39A is still considered one of the finest examples of a lever .22 rifle, and one of the most accurate .22 rifles ever produced.
 It is also the best-selling lever rimfire in U.S. history.
 Additionally "mountie" versions have been produced at various points in the rifle's life which featured a shorter 20" barrel and a straight stock.
 These rifles have been alternately called Model 39M or 1897 Mountie.
 The Mountie has a magazine capacity of 20 Short, 16 Long or 15 Long Rifle .22 cartridges.

 Since 1954 Marlin has used their proprietary Micro-Groove rifling in the Model 39A.
 This rifling uses many small lands and grooves rather than 2, 4, or 6 deeper grooves used by the majority of rifle makers.
 The rifling is also made to a 1 in 16" right hand twist.
 The combination of these two factors arguably adds to the accuracy of the rifle and indeed the 39A's reputation would seem to bear this out.